Characterization and Representation of Weighted Core Inverse of Matrices: Reverse order law for weighted core inverse

 \section{Reverse order law for weighted core inverse}

 It is well-known that the reverse-order law for matrices are a topic of considerable research in the theory of generalized inverses.
-In this section we establish a few necessary and sufficient conditions for the reverse order law to hold in the framework of weighted core inverse matrices.
-In this context, a sufficient condition of reverse-order law of M-weighted core inverse is discussed in the following theorem. \begin{theorem} Let and $ A$ and $B \in\cnn$.
-Consider $M\in\cnn$ be invertible hermitian matrices.
+In this section we establish a few necessary and sufficient conditions for the reverse order law to hold in the framework of weighted core inverse.
+In this context, a sufficient condition of reverse-order law of M-weighted core inverse is discussed in the following theorem. \begin{theorem} Let {$A$ and} $B \in\cnn$.
+Consider $M\in\cnn$ to be an invertible hermitian {matrix}.
 If

 then

 \end{theorem} \begin{proof} Let $A^{\core,M}B=B^{\core,M}A$.
 Then